Cat Ba Island Rock Climbing

 Thanks to these pioneers, climbing in Vietnam and Ha Long Bay is growing fast in terms of development and popularity in the eyes of international climbers.
 Vietnam has since become a popular and inexpensive destination for travellers exploring and experiencing Southeast Asia through sport climbing and DWS.

-There are more than 120 sport climbing routes on 13 crags, from 4a to 8a on Cat Ba Island and the beaches of Ha Long Bay.
+There are more than 200 sport climbing routes and 30 trad routes 18 crags, from 4a to 8a on Cat Ba Island and the beaches and crags of Ha Long Bay.
 More than 230 deep water solo lines on 24 cliffs, from 4a to 7c+ wait for you in the bay, all in a day trip distance from Cat Ba Town.
-If you are an independent climber you can explore the crags of the main island Cat Ba on your own, you just need an access pass from Asia Outdoors (see below why) and a motorbike or bicycle.
-To explore the sport climbing potential of the bay you will need a basketboat with driver and the access passes for the beaches.
-Both can be easily organised at the Asia Outdoors shop.
+If you are an independent climber you can explore the crags of the main island Cat Ba on your own; you just need an access pass from Asia Outdoors (see below why) and a motorbike or bicycle.
+To explore the sport and trad climbing potential of the bay you'll need a basket boat with driver and the access passes for the beaches and knowledge of where specific crags are.
+If you plan to trad climb in the bay, be aware that there are no established anchors on top of bay pillars!
+Bring plenty of tat with you to set rappels: while some tat may have been left behind after previous climbs, ascents are rare and existing tat may not be in good condition.
+Basket Boats and passes can be easily organized with Langurs Adventures or Cat Ba Climbing.

 WHEN TO GO:

 The easiest way to climb in Ha Long Bay is by staying on the southern main island of Cat Ba.
-In Cat Ba Town there is a wide selection of Hotels from which to choose and good touristic infrastructure.
+In Cat Ba Town there is a wide selection of hotels from which to choose and good touristic infrastructure.
 From there you can easily reach the crags on the island and in the bay.
-Also, Asia Outdoors is located in Cat Ba Town (on the waterfront, in front of the big orange arch, second floor of the Noble House restaurant).
-There you can get the access passes for individual climbing or join one of their climbing trips.
-If you are with a group of friends and want to live the ultimate Ha Long Bay climbing experience you should rent a junk boat for a few days and take a tour through the bay.
+Also, Langurs Adventures and Cat Ba Climbing are located in Cat Ba Town.
+There you can get access passes for individual climbing (these companies oversee separate crags on the island, so you'll likely need to duck into both of their shops at some point) or join one of their climbing trips.
+If you are with a group of friends and want to live the ultimate Ha Long Bay climbing experience you can rent a junk boat through one of these companies for a few days and take a tour through the bay.
 Imagine spending as much time as you want on the crags, even the ones farther away, and passing the night in a secluded cove.

 WHY DO I NEED TO PAY TO CLIMB ON CAT BA ISLAND?